ineagu/ai-experiments/README.md

 - Event handlers use useCallback to maintain referential equality
 - Code-splitting is implemented with React.lazy and Suspense
 - Images should include width and height attributes to prevent layout shifts
+- The Optimole CDN automatically serves optimized images in WebP or AVIF formats to supported browsers

 ### Security Best Practices